shakanand/read-delta.io-tables-using-synapse-sql-serverless/readme.md

 If you want to try the below query with your own delta tables, you need to change the path as below (in 3 places)
 * In the outer query (1 replacement),  replace the path to the parquet files
-* In the inner query (2 replacements), replace the path to the .JSON metadata files
+* In the inner query (2 replacements), replace the path to the .JSON metadata files in "_delta_log" folder

 https://tpchdata.dfs.core.windows.net/zztest/Delta_SUPPLIER